spsstudent15/2016-02-621/HW1_writeup.md

 3. __TEAM_PITCHING_HR__: This variable is 97% correlated with TEAM_BATTING_HR.
 In fact, 815 cases (more than 35% of our total cases) have *IDENTICAL* values for pitched and batted HR's.
 This high degree of correlation may be due to the time series nature of the data: as baseball evolved, more home runs were hit, which naturally causes the number of pitched home runs to increase.
 The statistics are basically opposite sides of the same coin to a large degree (even if there may be some variability between individual teams in any given year).
 The fact that these two variables are nearly perfectly correlated indicates that one of them can legitimately be removed from the data set, and we chose __TEAM_PITCHING_HR__ since we believe the batting HR metric will be more predictive of TARGET_WINS than will the pitching HR statistic.

+These same three variables were subsequently removed from the Evaluation data set to ensure compatibility with our linear models.

 ## Imputation of Missing Values (NA's)

 ### Filling Missing values in the Training Data Set